simondecaestecker/sms-gammu-gateway/README.md

 #### PIN configuration
 Pin to unblock SIM card could be set using environment variable PIN, e.g. PIN=1234.
 #### Authentication
-Out of the box, there is needed an HTTP Basic authentication to send any SMS, username and password can be configured in `credentials.txt`
+Authentication is provided with API keys.
+API keys can be managed through administration endpoints as described previously.

 #### How to use HTTPS?
 Using environment variable SSL=True, the program expects RSA private key and certificate to provide content via HTTPS.
 Expected file paths (you can edit it in run.py or mount your own key/cert in Docker):